jperez1478/CombiningViews-SwiftUI/README.md

 1. Mapkit view on top page

-2.Circle view to be place in middle
+2. Circle view to be place in middle

-3.HZ View with tittle of landmark and where is location is
+3. HZ View with tittle of landmark and where is location is